 Step 4: Assemble the sliders – spread mayo on slider rolls, distribute meat and vegetables evenly, top with fresh cilantro, pickled vegetables, sliced jalapeno, and sriracha.

 The ingredient prep can and should be done somewhat in advance, but it’s not too involved, actually.
 It’s a collection of some simple steps that yield HUGE flavor!

 Tools needed for this slider recipe

 - mixing bowl and whisk (for chicken marinade)

 - glass storage container (to marinate chicken)

-- mandoline slicer (for the thinly sliced cucumbers)
+- mandoline slicer (to slice cucumbers)

 Check out my Veggie Quinoa Banh Mi Bowl!

-Looking for more easy, make ahead party recipes?
+Looking for more make-ahead party recipes?